What’s in your mental health first aid kit?

 Hand cream – I have a lot of hand cream.
 I find that one of the most effective ways I can get myself to stop and be still (that includes not checking my phone) for a few minutes is to take my hands out of action by slathering them in moisturiser.
 While the cream is soaking in I can’t do anything else and massaging my hands is a simple act of self-care.
 They feel good to be flexed and rubbed and my brain appreciates a moment of calm where I pay attention to my hands.
 I may also take the opportunity to focus on my breath, taking a few deep breaths all the way in to the bottom of my lungs and breathing all the way out to empty them.
 This takes just a couple of minutes and it’s like pressing my reset button.

 Gratitude journal – this doesn’t live in my bag because I write in it every night before I go to sleep.
 Regular readers will know how much I rate a regular gratitude practice, there’s SO much evidence to show how powerful it is.
 Simply writing three things you’re thankful for each night (be specific and what you might think as little things count just as much as the big things) for three weeks is shown to boost your positivity and keep it up for several more weeks.
-It’s a fantastic habit to cultivate (check out A Thankful Heart to learn how) and I take my journal with me if I’m away for the night so I don’t miss writing in it.
+It’s a fantastic habit to cultivate (take a look here for more info) and I take my journal with me if I’m away for the night so I don’t miss writing in it.
 Gratitude practice is an integral part of my mental health kit.

 A notebook and pen – I carried around a notebook and pen long before smartphones were around, when the only place to write down your ideas, thoughts or messages was on a piece of paper with a pen.
 I find it reassuring to know I have somewhere I can empty my head into and write by hand.